Phil Hughes (baseball): 2010

 On March 25, 2010, Hughes was named the Yankees' fifth starter.
 Throughout the season, the Yankees occasionally had Hughes skip starts to limit his innings, in hopes that this would help him stay healthy.
 On April 21, Hughes carried a no-hitter into the eighth inning against the Athletics before allowing a leadoff single to Eric Chavez; he faced two more hitters prior to being relieved, having struck out 10 batters.

 He won his first five decisions, a streak snapped May 22 by the New York Mets.
 He followed with another five-game win streak, the last coming against the Mets on June 19.
 After missing a start, he saw this win streak come to an end June 29 against the Seattle Mariners.

 Hughes was named to the AL All-Star Team, Sunday, July 4.
 Five days after his first selection to the midsummer classic, Hughes threw seven innings and gave up one run to beat the Mariners 6–1.
 His next outing, the All-Star Game, did not go well.
 Hughes, after retiring the first batter he faced in the seventh inning, allowed a pair of singles to Scott Rolen and Matt Holliday before yielding to Matt Thornton; Rolen and Holliday scored the tying and go-ahead runs on Brian McCann's three-run double that proved decisive in the NL's 3–1 victory.
 On August 14, Hughes allowed three runs in six innings, earning the win in an 8–3 victory over the Kansas City Royals.
-It was the 50th start of Hughes's career, making him at 24 years and 51 days old the youngest Yankee to make his 50th start since Al Downing made his 50th start at 23 years and 61 days old in 1964.
 Hughes had 18 wins (tied for fourth in the AL with Trevor Cahill and Justin Verlander behind Sabathia, who had 21, and Jon Lester and David Price, who both had 19), only 8 losses, and a 4.19 ERA while striking out 146 batters in 176 1/3 innings of work.
 His run support of 6.48 runs per game was the highest in the major leagues.

 Hughes made his first postseason start in Game 3 of the ALDS against the Twins.
 He threw seven shutout innings to earn the win in the clinching game of the series as the Yankees beat the Twins 6–1.
 Game 2 of the ALCS against the Rangers did not go as well for Hughes, who allowed seven runs in four innings and earned the loss as the Yankees were defeated 7–2.
 He allowed four runs in 4 2/3 innings in Game 6 and earned another loss as the Yankees lost 6–1 and were eliminated from the postseason.